Respiratory Diaphragm and Transverse Abdominus.

 This is a rough guide, but from there you can move your awareness around and look for "pulling" sensations that you can then recognize as the fibers of your diaphragm pulling upwards.

-As you develop awareness and control of your respiratory diaphragm, what you may find is that you can activate all fascicles of the diaphragm (at least those that attach to the ribs) so that you can increase your ability to breath deeper while using your diaphragm.
+As you develop awareness and control of your respiratory diaphragm, what you may find is that you can activate all fascicles of the diaphragm so that you can increase your ability to breath deeper while using your diaphragm.

 One of the ways that I learned to better control my diaphragm is via the kidneys.
 This was after first learning to belly breathe.